turbot/steampipe-plugin-alicloud/docs/tables/alicloud_security_center_version.md

 # Table: alicloud_security_center_version

-Security Center is a centralized security management system that dynamically identifies and analyzes security threats, and generates alerts when threats are detected.
-Security Center provides multiple features to ensure the security of cloud resources and servers in data centers.
+Security center is a centralized security management system that dynamically identifies and analyzes security threats, and generates alerts when threats are detected.
+It provides multiple features to ensure the security of cloud resources and servers in data centers.

-Alicloud Security Center Version provides the details of the purchased edition of Security Center.
+Alicloud security center version provides the details of the purchased edition of security center.

 ## Examples